Welcome to the British Modern Military History Society

-COVID19 has put the meetings in the hall on hold for the rest of 2020, but we are looking to resume when guidelines permit and it is safe to do so.
+COVID-19 has put the meetings in the hall on hold for the rest of 2020.
+We are looking to resume when guidelines permit and it is safe to do so.
 In the meantime twice monthly Zoom Talks are scheduled for the remainder of 2020 and into 2021.

 We have a full schedule of monthly meetings scheduled throughout all of 2021 and into 2022 on El Alamein, the Battle of Britain, the Cold War, the Falklands and much more – something to appeal to everyone, we hope.
 Check out the full programme and talk details on the website or our Facebook pages.